 Supporting study: Anti-platelet and anti-thrombogenic effects of shikimic acid

 Organic fennel seeds are available here.
-Many sources are now out of stock.
+Some sources are now out of stock, but I found fennel seed in the organic spice section of 2 major supermarket chains!

 You can simply boil fennel seeds in water and get your own shikimic acid.
 Some more details in this podcast.